covid-at-home/covid-at-home/index.md

   * It’s a disease caused by the SARS-CoV-2 virus that mutated to infect human hosts after starting in animals.
   * It seems to be about twice as infectious and to cause far more pneumonia, other serious disease and deaths than the seasonal influenza virus (flu).
 It's also worse than the flu because the world population so far lacks immunity.
 New diseases are more dangerous, because their infection rates can grow incredibly rapidly (even having exponential growth).
 Such rapid transmission of a new disease can swiftly overwhelm even outstanding health-care systems, making it impossible for everyone who needs care to access it - and in turn contributing to more severe disease and death.
   * Containment of COVID-19 is the best chance we have to save a large number of lives.
 Containment requires widespread cooperation with and implementation of measures like accessible testing and social distancing (see Level 1 below).
-  * For these reasons, it is time now to change our way of life (for now) to address the very real threat this pandemic poses to our world.
+  * For these reasons, many have or will soon need to change their way of life to address the very real threat this pandemic poses to everyone on planet earth.

 Remember that there is no difference in potential infectiousness between friends and strangers.
 There is no race, ethnic group, or nationality that is innately more likely to get or transmit the virus than another.
-Try to help others when you can without being in contact with large groups of people unnecessarily.
-There are obvious trade-offs here that everyone has to weigh for themselves.
-Some people will need to have more contact with other people than others.
-Slowing the spread is never absolute, but over all of society, our efforts still work when everyone does what they can, within their limits.
+Try to help others when you can without being in physical contact with other people unnecessarily: a lot will depend on whether the social fabric of our society holds.
+Slowing the spread of an infectious disease is rarely absolute.
+But taken over society as a whole, our efforts still work when everyone does what they can, within their limits.

 > **YOU CAN HELP MAKE THIS SITE BETTER.** *If you see something that could be better, please [click here](https://github.com/covid-at-home/covid-at-home.github.io/issues/new) to file an issue.
 As you can see there the backend of this website is on Github, so if you know that environment you can probably think of other ways to help.
 To be successful, this will need to be an expanding collaborative effort.*